 Regardless of what you do, it should be about what you want.
 Do something that will make you feel good.
 Love yourself because YOU ARE WORTH IT!!!

-If you are feeling stuck on the emotional roller coaster that comes with the holidays, sign up and see if you qualify for a complimentary “Break Free From Your Past” conversation with Me, Cindy Holbrook.
+If you are feeling stuck on the emotional roller coaster that comes with the holidays, sign up and see if you qualify for a complimentary “Getting Unstuck” conversation with Me, Cindy Holbrook.